jeremytammik/tbc/a/1971_unit_test.md

 ####<a name="7"></a> Bleeding Edge of AI

-Wrappoing up with some short notes on non-Revit-API topics, let's start with [the bleeding edge of AI](https://bleedingedge.ai):
+Wrapping up with some short notes on non-Revit-API topics, let's start with [the bleeding edge of AI](https://bleedingedge.ai):

 > [bleeding edge](https://bleedingedge.ai) is a feed of noteworthy developments in AI.